-23 The market price for West-Texas-Intermediate crude fell from a high of \$133 US per barrel in June 2008 to a low of just \$40 US per barrel by February 2009.
+24 The market price for West-Texas-Intermediate crude fell from a high of \$133 US per barrel in June 2008 to a low of just \$40 US per barrel by February 2009.

 Given the wide variety of tariff rates, the GMP necessarily uses a composite price index to track changes in them.
 Since the beginning of the GMP, the rates for all of these services have risen considerably.
 The smallest increases have been in those tied to the receiving, elevating and loading out of grain.
 Through to the end of the 2011-12 crop year, these costs had risen by 22.9%.
-The first three months of the 2012-13 crop year brought little change to these rates, with the overall composite price index rising by just 0.1%, to 123.1.
+The first half of the 2012-13 crop year brought little change to these rates, with the overall composite price index rising by just 0.3%, to 123.3.

 The rates associated with the removal of dockage have increased at a somewhat faster pace.
 Through to the end of the 2011-12 crop year, these rates had already increased by 54.1%.
-With no variation noted in the first quarter, the composite price index remained unchanged at 154.1.
+With no variation noted in the first half, the composite price index remained unchanged at 154.1.

 The most substantive rate escalations observed thus far have related to elevator storage.
 Much of the initial price shock came towards the end of the 2000-01 crop year, when these rates were raised by a factor of almost one-third.
-Since then they have continued to climb, rising by 87.8% through to the end of the 2011-12 crop year.24 Here too, no variations were noted in the first quarter of the 2012-13 crop year.
-As a result, the composite price index remained unchanged at 187.8.
+Since then they have continued to climb, rising by 87.8% through to the end of the 2011-12 crop year.25 Modest rate escalations in the second guarter served to raise the composite price index a further 1.1%, to 189.9.
 [Table 4B-1]